-Following completion of the required investigations and surveys, APA has selected an alignment for the proposed Crib Point to Pakenham Pipeline.
-On <insert date> APA made an application to the Minister for Energy, Environment and Climate Change for a licence to construct and operate the pipeline under Part 5, Division 1 of the Pipelines Act 2005 (Pipelines Act).
+Following completion of the required investigations and surveys, APA has selected an alignment for the proposed Western Outer Ring Main Pipeline Project.
+On insert date APA made an application to the Minister for Energy, Environment and Climate Change for a licence to construct and operate the pipeline under Part 5, Division 1 of the Pipelines Act 2005 (Pipelines Act).

-<Insert paragraph containing a short description of the pipeline and route - including use of the pipeline, dates of construction/operation commencement>
+<Insert paragraph containing a short description of the pipeline and route - including use of the pipeline, dates of construction / operation commencement>.